kenthua/anthos-cd-pipeline/infra/tektoncd/README.md

 kubectl apply --filename https://storage.googleapis.com/tekton-releases/pipeline/latest/release.yaml
 ```

 A sample pipeline has been created to change the manifests for the bookinfo resource.
 Essentially "*" into desired entries.
-Once changed, it will push it into your repo in the `gcp` branch.
+Once changed, it will push it into an `-env` repo with the hydrated manifest.

-- You will need to fork this repo and create deploy key with write access to your environment.
+- You will need to fork this repo and create deploy key with write access to your environment repo.
+If your base repo is also private you will need a key for it too, using `git-ssh` as the secret.

     ```shell
     apiVersion: v1
     kind: Secret
     metadata:
-    name: git-ssh
+    name: git-ssh-env
     annotations:
         tekton.dev/git-0: github.com
     type: kubernetes.io/ssh-auth